PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 ![](images/ghas-overview.png)

 The security issues found by checkov are surfaced here for developers to get actionable feedback on the codebase they are working in without having to leave the platform.
+> ** Note: ** <br>
+> [Github Code Scanning](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning) is part of their advanced security, which is only available for Organizations

 ![](images/ghas-code-scanning-results.png)